ErpNetDocs/winclient/introduction/expression-fields/functions.md

 ***Syntax***: LEN(*expression*), where:

--expression - The string to be evaluated.
+- expression - The string to be evaluated.

 ***Example:*** Len([ProductDescription])